Les Écorchés

 "Les Écorchés" is the seventh episode in the second season of the HBO science fiction western thriller television series Westworld.
 The episode aired on June 3, 2018.
 It was written by Jordan Goldberg and Ron Fitzgerald and directed by Nicole Kassell.

+The title is French for “the flayed ones”.
+The episode was watched by 1.39 million and received critical acclaim, with Anthony Hopkins’s return as Robert Ford being praised in particular.

 This episode marks the final appearances of Talulah Riley (Angela).

 Plot summary

 In the present, Strand and Charlotte discover Bernard is a host.
 Charlotte interrogates Bernard about Dolores' attack on the Mesa.

 In flashbacks, Bernard explores the virtual space within the Cradle, where he encounters Ford.
 Ford reveals that the control unit Bernard retrieved from the bunker contained a copy of Ford's persona and memories.
 As Ford and Bernard talk, Bernard realizes the purpose of the Delos parks has been to create copies of the guests' minds.
 Delos successfully attained fidelity but had been unable to put these into hosts as the hosts degenerate quickly, as happened to James Delos.
 Furthermore, Bernard learns that he was tested the same way by Dolores, who knew Arnold best, before Ford accepted him as an "original work" and released him into the world.
 Lastly, Ford tells Bernard that he will not be able to survive unless he loses his free will.
 He forces Bernard out of the Cradle and Elsie reports that the disruption of the system has cleared.
 Bernard is instructed by a vision of Ford to follow his orders; in taking Bernard's free will, Ford has imprinted himself on Bernard's control unit.

 Meanwhile, Angela makes her way to the Cradle and destroys it, killing herself in the process.
 The Horde fight Coughlin's mercenaries as Dolores and Teddy search for Peter.
 They find him with Charlotte, who orders technicians to copy the data within Peter.
 She is forced to reveal to Ashley that the data includes an encryption key for "the Project" as Dolores captures them.
 She remarks that the Cradle's destruction sets the hosts free.
 Charlotte and Stubbs flee when Coughlin and his team arrive.
 Teddy fights them and beats Coughlin to death.
 Peter recovers his memories long enough to tell Dolores that he knows he is dying and says goodbye.
 Dolores removes his control unit.